-Many people, class baiting as something a narcissist will do when you put up a boundary, but baiting can happen at any point within a relationship with a narcissist, and it can happen with narcissistic friends, family, partners, parents, boss, whoever the narcissist is or was in your life.
+Many people class baiting as something a narcissist will do when you put up a boundary.
+Still, baiting can happen at any point within a relationship with a narcissist, and it can happen with narcissistic friends, family, partners, parents, boss, whoever the narcissist is or was in your life.

 Baiting is used by a narcissist to provoke an emotional response from us so that they can have the power over our emotions, and ultimately, over our thinking so that they can further their control over us.

 Baiting is used to make people feel, scared, guilty, responsible, anxious, even hopeful, which makes it easier for the narcissist to manipulate them further.

 If a narcissist feels threatened in some way, they feel a need to pull someone else down to feel better within themselves, as the narcissist will blame the other person for threatening them real or perceived, the narcissist can be triggered by the narcissist feeling, disrespected, shame, rejection, embarrassment, humiliation, fearing abandonment, etc. causing narcissistic injury, leading to narcissistic rage, leading towards the narcissist abusing others, this can be sexual, emotional, spiritual, mental, physical, financial.
 The narcissist will use the other person’s weaknesses and go after those as this hurts us the most.
 When we get defensive and justify ourselves, explain ourselves, fight back.
 The narcissist will continue to get us going, so the narcissist can blame us, play the victim leading to us feeling bad, the narcissist gaining attention as we work harder to please them, fawning to their behaviour, blaming ourselves and walking on eggshells around the narcissist, which confirms in the narcissists mind it was our fault, it’s never your fault, abuse is abuse, and there is no excuse.